Role management

 image

-2. On the Batch Change Roles page, select the new role under Change to and click OK.
+• On the Batch Change Roles page, select the target role from the Change to drop-down list and click OK.

 image.png